-- Lifting of reporting restrictions prior to final welfare hearings (Al Maktoum v Al Hussein)
+- Decision to lift reporting restrictions upheld ahead of final welfare hearings (Al Maktoum v Al Hussein)

 - What are the practical implications of this case?